 There’s a lot that goes on within a home care agency.
-That’s not an exception at Homecare Powered by AUAF.
-On a day to day basis we have hundreds of staff working to make sure you are experiencing the best when it comes to home care services.
+That’s not an exception at Home Care Powered by AUAF.
+On a day-to-day basis, we have hundreds of staff working to make sure you are experiencing the best when it comes to in-home caregivers for seniors.

-Beyond this, at least once a month over the phone, our field supervisors also call clients that have not been visited that month to and ask questions about clients’ overall health and how the services are working out.
-These are just some of the ways that our staff at AUAF is dedicated to making sure client needs are being met.
+Beyond this, at least once a month over the phone, our field supervisors also call clients that have not been visited that month to ask questions about clients’ overall health and how the services are working out.
+These are just some of the ways that our staff at Home Care Powered by AUAF is dedicated to making sure client needs are being met.

 Our Caregivers: Overview

-Our caregivers provide a multitude of different services to the elderly community.
+Our in-home caregivers for seniors provide a multitude of different services to the elderly community.
 This includes things like assistance with activities of daily living, light housekeeping and grooming.

-Our caregivers all go through a mandatory training that continues throughout their careers as Homecare workers.
+Our in-home caregivers for seniors all go through a mandatory training that continues throughout their careers as homecare workers.
 Thus, there is no license that in-home caregivers need.
 Therefore, you will just complete the certification that shows you’ve met basic Illinois Department of Aging and AUAF requirements and pass a background check.